shintadono/laszip.net/README.md

 ATTENTION: This port is not a complete port of the LASzip library.
-It does not contain the example provided in it (but has some examples off it's own), and you can't create version 1 LAZ files, while reading version 1 is still possible.
+It does not contain the example provided in it (but has some examples off it's own), and you can't create version 1 and 3 LAZ files, while reading version 1 and 3 is still possible.

 **LICENSE AGREEMENT (for LASzip.Net LiDAR compression)**